What you need to know about COVID boosters

 And read on for more about the science — and continuing debate — around boosters.

-A lot of people can get a booster now, but who actually needs one the most?
+A lot of people can get a booster now, but who needs one the most?

-People who are 65 and older, people aged 50-64 who have certain underlying health conditions, and adults over 18 who live in long-term care settings like nursing homes, are all at higher risk of getting COVID-19.
-The Centers for Disease Control and Prevention says people in all of these groups who got the Moderna or Pfizer vaccines originally, should get a booster six months after their initial series.
+People who are 65 or older, people ages 50 to 64 who have certain underlying health conditions and adults 18 or older who live in long-term care settings like nursing homes are all at higher risk of getting COVID-19.
+The Centers for Disease Control and Prevention says people in all of these groups who got the Moderna or Pfizer-BioNTech vaccines originally should get a booster six months after their initial series.

-For anyone over 18 who got only one shot of the Johnson & Johnson, the CDC also advises that you get a second shot — two months after your initial shot — because research shows that this can substantially bump up your protection, rivaling the levels seen with two shots of the mRNA vaccines.
+For anyone 18 or older who got only one shot of the Johnson & Johnson vaccine, the CDC advises that you get a second shot two months after your initial shot — because research shows that this can substantially bump up your protection, rivaling the levels seen with two shots of the mRNA vaccines.

 Aside from these groups, it's a closer call about who needs to get a shot, says Dr. David Dowdy, an infectious disease epidemiologist at the Johns Hopkins Bloomberg School of Public Health.
 "For the vast majority of people, there's not an immediate urgency to rush out and get this booster," he says.

-People who live in certain congregate settings like homeless shelters and prisons, and people who work in high-risk settings, like health care facilities, schools, or grocery stores, may also be at higher risk from COVID-19.
-This is also true for people 18-49 with certain underlying health conditions.
+People who live in certain congregate settings, such as homeless shelters and prisons, and people who work in high-risk settings, like health care facilities, schools or grocery stores, may also be at higher risk for COVID-19.
+This is also true for people 18 to 49 with certain underlying health conditions.

 But the CDC's guidance is not as strong for these groups.
-You have the option of getting a booster, but whether you decide to get one will depend on things like how much the virus is spreading where you live, whether other safety measures are in place, your underlying health, and your own individual sense of risk.
+You have the option of getting a booster, but whether you decide to get one will depend on factors such as how much the virus is spreading where you live, whether other safety measures are in place, your underlying health and your own individual sense of risk.

 Is the vaccine really wearing off over time?
 How concerned should I be?

-The protection afforded by the vaccine is waning slightly over time, particularly as the quick-transmitting delta variant circulates, according to studies from the U.S. and other countries like Israel.
+The protection afforded by the vaccine is waning slightly over time, particularly as the quick-transmitting delta variant circulates, according to studies from the U.S. and other countries, such as Israel.
 This should not be cause for alarm, though.
-The most dramatic declines are related to the vaccine's ability to stop asymptomatic or mild breakthrough infections — for instance, a CDC study of frontline workers found that the vaccines' effectiveness at preventing infections dropped from 91% (in pre-delta times) to 66% after delta became dominant.
+The most dramatic declines are related to the vaccine's ability to stop asymptomatic or mild breakthrough infections — for instance, a CDC study of front-line workers found that the vaccines' effectiveness at preventing infections dropped from 91% (in pre-delta times) to 66% after the delta variant became dominant.

-The good news is, "we are not seeing a lot of reports of serious disease, hospitalization or death," says Dial Hewlett, an infectious disease physician at Westchester County Department of Health, in Westchester, N.Y.
+The good news is "we are not seeing a lot of reports of serious disease, hospitalization or death," says Dial Hewlett, an infectious disease physician at the Westchester County Department of Health in Westchester, N.Y.

-But among older adults the effectiveness appears to be waning slightly.
+But among older adults, the effectiveness appears to be waning slightly.
 Just how much remains an open debate, and it depends on the vaccine.
-The Moderna vaccine shows only "mild declines" in vaccine effectiveness against hospitalization among people who are 65 and older.
-It's a similar picture for Pfizer, although some research shows it may be declining slightly more than Moderna.
+The Moderna vaccine shows only "mild declines" in vaccine effectiveness against hospitalization among people who are 65 or older.
+It's a similar picture for the Pfizer vaccine, although some research shows it may be declining slightly more than Moderna.

-The Johnson & Johnson vaccine started at a lower effectiveness against hospitalization than either of the two mRNA vaccines, but it's not yet clear whether that protection is waning like the two others.
+The Johnson & Johnson vaccine started at a lower effectiveness against hospitalization than either of the mRNA vaccines, but it's not yet clear whether that protection is waning like the two others'.

 When you consider the slight dip in vaccine protection, keep the context in mind, says Jonathan Golob, an infectious disease physician at the University of Michigan.
 "The vaccines still remain excellent even for older adults.
 The one exception is people who are profoundly immunocompromised," he says.

-Is it a good idea to go for a different vaccine than I got the first time around?
+Is it a good idea to go for a vaccine that's different from the one I got the first time around?

 There are different schools of thought on this "mix and match" strategy.
 Some Americans may find it attractive for a variety of reasons, but so far the data is very limited.

-The good news is that switching to a different vaccine appears quite safe, says Poland at the Mayo Clinic.
-"This is a great social and scientific advance to allow people to do a mix and match," he says.
+The good news is that switching to a different vaccine appears quite safe, says Poland, of the Mayo Clinic.
+"This is a great social and scientific advance to allow people to do a mix-and-match," he says.

 Here's why Poland supports switching it up.
-If you had bad side effects from the first vaccine you got, you can opt for another.
-Or sometimes it's just more convenient to get whichever one is first available; you don't have to fret about finding a particular vaccine, if supply is limited.
+If you had bad side effects from the first vaccine you got, you can now opt for another.
+Or sometimes it's just more convenient to get whichever vaccine is first available; you don't have to fret about finding a particular vaccine if supply is limited.
 And finally, some of the early research shows you may be better protected, depending on the vaccine you used.

+It's also possible, some experts say, that people who had the Pfizer shots initially will want to chase them with the Moderna booster precisely because the Moderna dose is higher than Pfizer's — with the idea that this might produce a bigger boost in antibodies.

-But other experts say it could make sense to keep things simple and stick with the original vaccine you received, especially if that worked well for you initially.
-All the data on boosters is relatively limited, but "we have a much larger experience in people who have received the same product," says Hewlett
+Still other experts say it could make sense to keep things simple and stick with the original vaccine you received, especially if that worked well for you initially.
+All the data on boosters is relatively limited, but "we have a much larger experience in people who have received the same product," says Hewlett.

+The bottom line, these scientists agree, is that all these ways of boosting your immunity against COVID-19 are safe and effective.

-According to the NIH study, a booster of Moderna following two shots of that same vaccine leads to the highest antibody levels — more than Pfizer — although it's probably too small a difference to matter for most groups.
-Also, the booster dose authorized by the FDA was only half of what was tested in that study.
+According to the NIH study, a booster of Moderna following two shots of that same vaccine leads to the highest antibody levels — more than with Pfizer — although it's probably too small a difference to matter for most groups.
+Also, the booster dose authorized by the Food and Drug Administration was only half of what was tested in that study.

 Either way, scientists still don't know how different antibody levels translate into overall immunity, so you can't necessarily assume more is better.